alongenosar/ios-sdk/README.md

 ## Step 1: Instalation
 ### Cordova
-Cordova develelopers should do the following ___ before proceeding to the next step 1.Install SnappersSDK plugin
+Cordova develelopers should do the following ___ before proceeding to the next step
+1.Install SnappersSDK plugin.

 ```bash
 $ cordova plugin add SnappersSDK
 ```
 2.Add a swift class function to the xcode project.
-This will add a swift section to the target's Build settings
+This will add a swift section to the target's Build settings.

-3. Recommend to update Cocopods to the latest version
+3. Recommend to update Cocopods to the latest version.

 ```bash
 $ sudo gem install cocoapods